Biochar-in-Hands-1

 Overview

-Wakefield Biochar operates four biochar production facilities across Georgia, located in Brunswick, Fitzgerald, Valdosta (PCA Mill), and the Wakefield Innovation Center (WIC).
+Wakefield Biochar operates three biochar production facilities (WB2, WB3 and WB4) across Georgia, located in Brunswick, Fitzgerald and Valdosta, with a fourth one soon to become operational (WB5).
 These sites transform woody residues into biochar for long-term carbon removal, regenerative agriculture, and industrial applications.
-Together, they form one of the largest and most diversified biochar operations in the U.S., combining scale with regional circularity and community impact.
+Together, they form one of the largest biochar operations in the U.S. and a top supplier on the Puro.earth registry, combining scale with regional circularity and community impact.
+Since first issuance in 2022, Wakefield has delivered 100% of committed tonnes every year, and featured in the CDR.fyi leaderboard in terms of overall volumes delivered.

 Feedstock

-• Brunswick: Bark and wood residues from the nearby cellulose mill.
+• WB2 in Brunswick: Bark and wood residues from an adjacent cellulose mill.

-• PCA Valdosta: Bark and reject wood chips from PCA’s linerboard mill, plus supplementary sawmill byproducts.
+• WB4 in Valdosta: Bark and reject wood chips from an onsite linerboard mill, plus supplementary wood residuals from regional saw and paper mills.

 Application